Jona1417/PersonalProjects/CurrencyCalculator/Resources/README.txt

 		- Controller: The CalcController class will deal with the events and call methods in the model that will handle the logic of calculation, etc.

+(2019/12/18)

+-Removed the ExchangeRateTextBox, which displayed the various rates and the average exchange rate between currencies.
+Now in its place there
+	is a series of radio buttons that allow for the user to pick an exchange rate that they would like to use for their calculations.
+	-TODO: implement the choices leading to different calculation results based on their choosing from 1 of the radio buttons.